Cisco Compliance Audit

 9) Remediation Script Generation Strategy¶

-The remediation builder only includes FAIL findings with remediation commands and then organizes commands by scope.
+The remediation builder only includes FAIL findings with remediation commands and then organises commands by scope.

 Why this design¶